centreon/centreon-archived/doc/en/configuration_guide/poller/01installation.rst

 Presentation
 ************

-Remote servers (also called pollers) are monitoring server equipped with a scheduler and a broker module.
+Remote servers (also called pollers) are monitoring servers equipped with a scheduler and a broker module.
-Their function is to monitor the equipment and send the results to the Centreon central server (for display of the results...).
+Their function is to monitor the equipment and send the results to the Centreon central server (to display the results...).

 ************
 Installation